SLS Lux: History

 Announced in 2014 as the third tower in the Brickell Heights development (although it is across South Miami Avenue), site work and ground construction began in 2014, with vertical construction commencing in July 2015, after receiving approval from the Federal Aviation Administration.
-Designed by Arquitctonica, the building was, at this time, expected to have 450 "residences" and 95 hotel units with a delivery of fall 2017.
+Designed by Arquitectonica, the building was, at this time, expected to have 450 "residences" and 95 hotel units with a delivery of fall 2017.
 In September, when the Related Group secured a $166.1 million construction loan for the project, the number of hotel suites had shrunk to only 84; however, at this time additional amenities were announced including a tennis court, three pools, and a spa, with a bar and restaurant operated by SBE Entertainment.

 By November 2015, the building had already been more than 95% leased, with only 24 units remaining un-leased.
 At that time, Related cut the required deposit from 50% to 30%, in an attempt to lease the final units faster.